flaviostutz/coinbase-vwap/README.md

 The goal of this project is to implement a real-time vwap calculator from the Coinbase match stream

+Check the Python version of this demo project at https://github.com/flaviostutz/coinbase-vwap-python

 ## Demo

 <img src="vwap-kafka.gif"/>